defold/doc/docs/en/manuals/shader.md

 ![UV coordinates](images/shader/uv_coordinates.png)

 Sampler variables
 : Samplers are uniform variables that are used to sample values from an image source. `sampler2D` and `samplerCube` type samplers are supported. `sampler2D` samples from a 2D image texture (a PNG or JPEG image) whereas `samplerCube` samples from a 6 image cubemap texture (defined in a `.cubemap` Defold resource file).
 You can use a sampler only in the GLSL standard library's texture lookup functions.
-These functions access the texture referred to by the sampler and take a texture coordinate as parameters.
+These functions access the texture referred to by the sampler and take a texture coordinate as a parameter.
 The [Material manual](/manuals/material) explains how to specify sampler settings.

 ## Vertex shaders

-The simplest possible vertex shader takes the incoming vertices and simply transform them by multiplying with the appropriate matrices that are passed to the shader as uniform values:
+The simplest possible vertex shader takes the incoming vertices and simply transforms them by multiplying by the appropriate matrices that are passed to the shader as uniform values:

 ```glsl
 // view_proj is set as vertex constants in the material.